Bio-protocol/GO_KEGG_enrichment_analysis_for_rice_genes/README.md

 ## Expected results

 With the input gene lists, twenty-nine GO terms were enriched in the GO enrichment analysis using the self-curated annotation files, while none when using annoations from the AnnotationHub package.
 And eleven KEGG terms were enriched in the KEGG enrichment analysis using the annotation from the KEGG database.
-The result tables and the visualization dot plots are in the /output folder.
+The result tables can be found in the /output folder, and the plots are in the /figures folder.

 ## License